Blue Ridge Parkway-The Scenic Highway

 Blue Ridge Parkway

-The Blue Ridge Parkway is a National Parkway with breathtaking mountain views, peaceful valley landscapes, and picturesque views all along the 469 miles.
-It is intended to be a leisurely drive through the Blue Ridge Mountain range, a two-lane highway with a speed limit of 45 miles per hour specifically set for site seeing.
+The parkway is a National Parkway with breathtaking mountain views, peaceful valley landscapes, and picturesque views all along the 469 miles.
+It is intended to be a leisurely drive through the Blue Ridge Mountain range, a two-lane highway with a speed limit of 45 miles per hour specifically set for sightseeing.
 The slow speed is meant for a leisurely drive to view and enjoy the scenery.
 It is closed to commercial traffic.

 The parkway is marked by mileposts all along the 469 miles making it easy to find the attractions designated by milepost.
 Mileposts are designated stops that offer scenic overlooks, glimpses of mountain farm life, scenes of natural wonder, spectacular views, hiking trails, caverns, tunnels, and beautiful scenes of nature and wildlife.
-A ride on the Blue Ridge Parkway at any time is a scenic adventure but in the fall when the annual fall foliage show takes place it is truly a beautiful and scenic highway to travel.
+A ride on the parkway at any time is a scenic adventure but in the fall when the annual fall foliage show takes place, it is truly a beautiful and scenic highway to travel.

 ● Shenandoah Valley in Virginia